bbc/psammead/packages/components/psammead-navigation/README.md

 ### When to use this component

-The `Navigation` is designed to show a navigation bar on `index` pages, which will show all sections on a site.
+The `Navigation` is designed to show a navigation bar on all pages, which will show all sections on a site.
 If there are too many items to fit on one line, the items will wrap to the next lines.

 On the other hand, with `CanonicalScrollableNavigation` or `AmpScrollableNavigation` we can make the list to remain on one line and to be horizontally scrollable to allow access to further links, under 600px.